like2000/PyHEADTAIL/README.md

          induced_voltage after the frame of the slicing.
        - Initialisation to 0 instead of empty for arrays.
        - Initial guess for gaussian fit corrected.
-       - n_macroparticles converted to int in beam class (solve some warnings)
+       - n_macroparticles converted to int in beam class (solve some warnings).
+       - Some changes in the plot functions.

 2014-08-17